 Best Overall: Frontgate Resort Towels

 Many experts have ranked these towels as the cream of the crop and for good reason—they're soft, absorbent, and they come in an array of colors and sizes.
-These 100% Turkish towels have a GSM of 700 meaning they are plush but not overly so.
+These 100 percent Turkish towels have a GSM of 700 meaning they are plush but not overly so.
 They also won't break the bank at this level of quality.

 Many reviewers say that these towels have lasted for many years in their busy household and they continue to come back to shop for more.
-They come in towel, sheet, hand towel, washcloth, fingertip towel, and bath rug sizes so you can outfit your whole bathroom.
+They come in a towel, sheet, hand towel, washcloth, fingertip towel, and bath rug sizes so you can outfit your whole bathroom.
 You can also add a monogram for a personalized touch.

 02 of 12

 Made in the U.S. using eco-friendly, 100 percent organic cotton, the 1888 Mills Organic Cotton Bath Towel is a good option for anyone who wants a greener, pesticide-free option for toweling off.

 Aside from being eco-friendly, reviewers give their 1888 Mills Organic Cotton towels solid marks for softness and absorbency.
 Reviewers say they’re weighty enough to feel good on the skin, but not so thick that they stay damp forever or take up too much room on a shelf or in the dryer.
 Many also say they lack any sort of chemical odor that plagues other new towels.
 Some are disappointed with thickness, however, and a few complain that they are not “oversized” as billed by the manufacturer.